You're listening to Jason Lewis in for Rush Limbaugh.

 Now GM wants another bailout.

-GM, remember when when they did this debt for government equity swap or something to that to that akin, they got they basically had their debt bought down.
+GM, when they did this debt for government equity swap or something to that akin, they basically had their debt bought down.

-If in fact somebody reduces your debt, let's say you owe somebody $50,000 in your business, and you put that on the books as a liability and you pay it off incrementally, uh, you amortize it or whatever the case might be.
+If, in fact, somebody reduces your debt, let's say you owe somebody $50,000 in your business and you put that on the books as a liability and you pay it off incrementally, you amortize it or whatever the case might be.

 That's what it is.